rockman007372/Obsidian-Vault/Spanish Alphabet.md

 **Letra U:**
 - The U is silent in gue/gui/que/qui:
-	- La guitarra
+	- La guitarra -> gi-ta-ra
-	- La guerra
+	- La guerra -> ge-rra
 	- Que?
-What
+What? -> ke
 	- Quien?
-Who
+Who?  -> kien
 - To turn u into a voiced vowel, add 2 dots on top:
 	- la lingüística = the linguistics